 In contrast, a written prenuptial agreement signed before marriage allows spouses to take control of their destiny in the unfortunate event of separation and divorce by pre-negotiating the path of least resistance and what is in the best interest for both parties.

 How do couples decide what to put in a New Jersey Prenup?

-From a big-picture perspective, the content and terms of New Jersey prenups that are enforceable under the New Jersey Uniform Premarital and Pre-Civil Union Agreement Act are generally driven by a couple’s desire to “opt out” of certain default New Jersey laws that would otherwise determine their marital rights, but which laws might not be bad for them and/or might lead to fighting in the event of a divorce.
+From a big-picture perspective, the content and terms of New Jersey prenups that are enforceable under the New Jersey Uniform Premarital and Pre-Civil Union Agreement Act are generally driven by a couple’s desire to “opt out” of certain default New Jersey laws that would otherwise determine their marital rights, but which might lead to fighting in the event of a divorce.

 So, New Jersey premarital agreements are essentially written to allow a couple to agree on marital rights and divorce terms that supersede and replace those New Jersey divorce laws that often force couples to lawyer up and battle it out in court.

 Below are a few examples of terms commonly found in New Jersey Premarital Agreements.

 KEEPING SEPARATE PROPERTY SEPARATE

 A popular use of a New Jersey prenuptial agreement is to keep each spouse’s Separate Property separate during the marriage, completely free from any marital claims in the event the marriage is dissolved.
 When couples decide to keep their respective Separate Property separate, it typically includes separate property owned prior to marriage, and separate property purchased or inherited during the marriage.
 A couple can also choose to keep income and debt resulting from Separate Property separate.